Prompt-Target Multi-Turn Simulations

 )

-const test_run = await model.run_test({
+const testRun = await model.run_test({

-scenario_id: sData.scenario_id,
+scenario_id: scenario.scenario_id,

 type: TestRunType.MULTI_TURN,